Okami-/sass-workshop/_posts/2014-05-13-configuration.md

 ###Creating a Sass Project

-Find a good place on your computer and create a folder called sass-test
+Find a good place on your computer and create a folder called sass-test.

-CD into that folder with your command line and type
+CD into that folder with terminal/command line and type:

 <pre><code>$ compass create</code></pre>